fritzfrancisco/FileRenamingHelper/README.md

 1. Open [Jupyter Notebook](https://jupyter.org/) following the instructions in the installation section.
 Update ```input_file_pattern``` and ```output_dir``` to match your requirements in Cell 2 and run it.

 2. Run Cell 3, which should display an image and open an input field.

+## Note
+Additional notebooks are supplied for image rectification and camera calibration which are not further explained in this README.
+Please contact [Fritz A. Francisco](mailto:fritz.a.francisco@gmail.com?subject=[GitHub]%20Source%20Han%20Sans) with any further information, requests of suggestions.